2-8-2

 Under the Whyte notation for the classification of steam locomotives, 2-8-2 represents the wheel arrangement of two leading wheels on one axle, usually in a leading truck, eight powered and coupled driving wheels on four axles and two trailing wheels on one axle, usually in a trailing truck.
-This configuration of steam locomotive is most often referred to as a Mikado, frequently shortened to Mike.
+This configuration of steam locomotive is most often referred to as a Mikado, after the first 2-8-2 built by Baldwin Locomotive Works in 1893 for Nihon Tetsudo (Japan Railways).
+The configuration is commonly shortened to Mike.

-It was also at times referred to on some railroads in the United States as the McAdoo Mikado and, during World War II, the MacArthur.
+It was also at times referred to on some railroads in the United States as the McAdoo Mikado and, during World War II, they were called MacArthur Mikados.

 The notation 2-8-2T indicates a tank locomotive of this wheel arrangement, the "T" suffix indicating a locomotive on which the water is carried in tanks mounted on the engine rather than in an attached tender.